avdheshthakkar/uber-user-react-app/README.md

 ▷ Full system must have user app , driver app , admin website and user/driver website.

-**▷ if you want to get app the apps and website with installation document, then contect me here:-** https://www.fiverr.com/share/0e9goL <br />
+**▷ if you want to get ll the apps and website with installation document, then contect me here:-** https://www.fiverr.com/share/0e9goL <br />

 ▷ If you have any question please ask, I'll try to answer to every question and even look at your code if that is necessary.